Watauga County population grew by approximately 6 percent since 2010

 “The Census Bureau had a really hard job this time due to the pandemic, particularly with in-person follow-up,” Furman said.
 “College and university students — all of them on and off campus — are supposed to be counted where they are living Census Day — April 1.”

-Furman said that means App State students are counted in the Watauga County Census data.
+Furman said that means Appalachian State University students are counted in the Watauga County Census data.

 “The university did a great job in 2020 getting the word out to students and parents, but I suspect many still were not aware they were to be counted here,” Furman said.
 “So, if our count is indeed low, those two factors — the limited in-person Census-taking and potential missed App State students — are the likely reasons.”

 By race, the Census data shows Watauga County has 2,149 people who identify as Black or African American alone.
+Racial groups with the designation “alone” identify persons who selected only a single race, according to the Census Bureau.
 The total Hispanic or Latino population in Watauga County is listed as 3,521 people – or 6.5 percent.

 The Asian population in Watauga County is at about 1.7 percent or 945 people.
-About 0.2 of the population in Watauga County identifies as American Indian and Alaska Native.
+About 0.2 percent of the population in Watauga County identifies as American Indian and Alaska Native alone.

 At the time the Census was conducted, there were 21,413 total housing units occupied out of 32,637.